 Teach you to speak the language of your buyers.

-- Improves the quality of conversations with customers.
+Improve the quality of conversations with customers.

 Unify your internal and external communication and messaging with customers.

-- Give insight to buyer behavior, revealing the most cost-effective marketing strategy.
+Give insight to buyer behavior, revealing the most cost-effective marketing strategy.

 You’ll see how to use each section to formulate a buyer persona, and by the end, you’ll better understand the overall process.

 What’s in a name?

 Well, as Dale Carnegie said, “A person’s name is to that person, the sweetest, most important sound in any language.”